genomicsclass/book/pages/exploratory_data_analysis_1.md

 <a name="ecdf"></a>

 # Empirical Cummulative Density Function

 Although not as popular as the histogram for EDA, the empirical cumulative density function (CDF) shows us the same information and does not require us to define bins.
-For any number $x$ the empirical CDF reports the proportion of numbers in our list smaller or equal to $x$.
+For any number $$x$$ the empirical CDF reports the proportion of numbers in our list smaller or equal to $$x$$.
 R provides a function that has as out the empirical CDF function.
 Here:

 ```r